Medcards.org

-Qualifying medical conditions for medical marijuana in Washington include cancer, HIV/AIDS, multiple sclerosis, epilepsy, Crohn's disease, glaucoma, chronic pain, and PTSD, among others.
+Qualifying conditions are determined by the authorizing health care professional using state guidance.
+Examples commonly include cancer, HIV/AIDS, multiple sclerosis, epilepsy, Crohn’s disease, glaucoma, chronic pain, and post-traumatic stress disorder (PTSD).

 No, you must have a valid medical marijuana card to purchase medical marijuana from a dispensary in Washington.